mkigikm/director_api/README.md

 md5(FullNameOfTheAccountToModify)`, e.g. `Authorization: Bearer
 1bef1e4f8ea440a6323f9d25a5b4bd1b`.

-The response will be the directors JSON object:
+The response will be the director's JSON object:

 	{
 	  "livestream_id": "6488818",